 Make Your Heart Strong

-While you jump, not only does it strengthen your muscles, but it also strengthens your heart.
-Rebounding lowers your low-density lipoprotein in the blood and increases the high-density lipoprotein (this is good), which in turn helps prevent heart disease.
+While you jump, not only does it strengthen your muscles, but also helps prevent heart disease.

 Rebounding improves your resting metabolic rate and metabolism causing more calories to be burned hours after you exercise.